EIINIIE/TP-Final--Programacion-1-/README.md

-¿preguntar al profe que cuamdo creo una libreria? al compilarlo aparece esto "no such file or directory" que hacer?
+Preguntar al profe que cuando creó una librería? al compilarlo aparece esto "no such file or directory" qué hacer?